 Frequently Asked Questions

-How do taxonomies differ from tags in Hygraph?
+How do taxonomies differ from enumerations in Hygraph?

-Enumerations define a simple, flat list of values.
-Taxonomies build on this concept by adding hierarchies, reusability, and governance, making them ideal for cases where values need to be shared across multiple models or organized in a multi-level structure.
-[Source]
+Enumerations in Hygraph define a simple, flat list of values.
+Taxonomies build on this by adding hierarchies, reusability, and governance, making them ideal for cases where values need to be shared across multiple models or organized in a multi-level structure.
+For simpler use cases, enumerations remain the most lightweight option.
+Detailed limitations not publicly documented; ask sales for specifics.

-How many levels can a taxonomy have in Hygraph?
+How many levels of hierarchy can a taxonomy have in Hygraph?

 Taxonomies in Hygraph support up to six levels of depth, allowing you to model anything from simple categories to complex hierarchies.
-[Source]
+Note: For extremely deep or dynamic hierarchies, consult Hygraph documentation or sales for best practices.
+Documentation.

 Are taxonomies suitable for dynamic values that change often?